College of Optometry Header

 - Current evidence of competence and an adequate volume of clinical experience with acceptable results

-- Compliance with quality assurance programs and all other Center patient care and educational policies and protocols
+- Compliance with all Center patient care, educational and operational policies and protocols

 Each faculty member with practice privileges at the Center for Eye Care will have the following items in their credentialing file: